 Course proctor: Each participating school is expected to assign a course proctor for the student(s) at the school enrolled in the course.
 The regular classroom teacher may serve as the proctor.
 The course proctor will:

-Need to help, especially at the beginning of the semester, students get acclimated to following directions and submitting assignments on time.
+Must help, especially at the beginning of the semester; students get acclimated to following directions and submitting assignments on time.

 Arrange for local support, guidance, and technical assistance for students, as needed.

 Arrange for proctoring of tests, if needed.
 (The course instructor will provide specific instructions to the proctor concerning tests and the proctor's role in test administration.)

 Teachers are encouraged to contact the Proctor and parents for such issues as consistently late, sloppy, or missing work, plagiarism, etc., so everyone can work together to encourage the student to do his or her best.

 High School credit: It is up to each high school to determine if a student successfully completing the Spanish 1A and 1B courses in 7th and 8th grade will also receive high school credit.
 Some high schools have a proficiency test that students need to take to determine a student's knowledge.
 Check with your local high school for information on their policy.